184th Infantry Division "Nembo": Italian Co-belligerent Army

-In January 1944 the 184th Artillery Regiment returned to mainland Italy, where its two groups were equipped with more powerful 75/27 field guns and 100/22 howitzers.
+The 184th Artillery Regiment returned to mainland Italy in January 1944, where its two groups were equipped with more powerful 75/27 field guns and 100/22 howitzers.
 In May the rest of the division was transferred to mainland Italy and joined the Italian Co-belligerent Army's Italian Liberation Corps.
 On 22 May 1944 the 184th Infantry Regiment "Nembo" entered combat followed by the rest of the division on 31 May.
-For the Battle of Ancona in July 1944 the Italian Liberation Corps was assigned to the Polish II Corps.
+For the Battle of Ancona in July 1944, the Italian Liberation Corps was assigned to the Polish II Corps.
 In this battle the Nembo distinguished itself in the liberation of Filottrano, earning the 183rd Infantry Regiment "Nembo" a Bronze Medal of Military Valor and the 184th Infantry Regiment "Nembo" a War Cross of Military Valor.

-In August 1944 the regiment received a third group equipped with British QF 6-pounder anti-tank guns.
-On 24 September 1944 the division and most of its units were disbanded and the personnel used to form the Paratroopers Regiment "Nembo" and various support units for the newly activated Combat Group "Folgore", which was equipped with British materiel and uniforms.
+The regiment received a third group equipped with British QF 6-pounder anti-tank guns in August 1944.
+The division and most of its units were disbanded on 24 September 1944, with the personnel being used to form the Paratroopers Regiment "Nembo" and various support units for the newly activated Combat Group "Folgore", which was equipped with British materiel and uniforms.
 The 184th Artillery Regiment "Nembo" was assigned to the Combat Group "Folgore", renamed Artillery Regiment "Folgore", and re-equipped with British guns.

-In March 1945 the Combat Group "Folgore" fought at Tossignano and on 19 April 1945 the II Battalion of the Paratroopers Regiment "Nembo" fought a heavy battle against the Fallschirmjäger of the German 1.
+The Combat Group "Folgore" fought at Tossignano in March 1945, and on 19 April 1945 the II Battalion of the Paratroopers Regiment "Nembo" fought a heavy battle against the Fallschirmjäger of the German 1.
 Fallschirmjäger-Division at Case Grizzano.
 The paratroopers of the Nembo expelled the Germans from their positions at Case Grizzano and then defeated five German counterattacks, which opened the way for the allied armies to liberate Bologna.
-During the battle the commander of the battalion, Lieutenant Colonel Giuseppe Izzo, was gravely injured and when he was transported to the rear he was immediately awarded the American Distinguished Service Cross, making him the only Italian recipient of the award in all of World War II.
-Shortly afterwards Lieutenant Colonel Giuseppe Izzo was also awarded Italy's highest military honour the Gold Medal of Military Valor.
+During the battle the commander of the battalion, Lieutenant Colonel Giuseppe Izzo, was gravely injured and, when transported to the rear, was immediately awarded the American Distinguished Service Cross, making him the only Italian recipient of the award during World War II.
+Shortly afterwards, Lieutenant Colonel Giuseppe Izzo was awarded the Gold Medal of Military Valor.

 Post War

-On 15 October 1945 the Combat Group "Folgore" was renamed Infantry Division "Folgore", which included among other units the Paratroopers Regiment "Nembo" and 184th Artillery Regiment "Nembo".
-On 1 December 1948 the Paratroopers Regiment "Nembo" was renamed 183rd Infantry Regiment "Nembo" and remained one of the Folgore division's infantry units until the 1975 army reform, when it was reduced to 183rd Mechanized Infantry Battalion Nembo and assigned to the Mechanized Brigade "Gorizia".
-On 1 July 1953 the personnel and equipment of the 184th Artillery Regiment "Nembo" were used to reform the 5th Mountain Artillery Regiment.
+The Combat Group "Folgore" was renamed Infantry Division "Folgore" on 15 October 1945, which included, among other units, the Paratroopers Regiment "Nembo" and 184th Artillery Regiment "Nembo".
+On 1 December 1948, the Paratroopers Regiment "Nembo" was renamed 183rd Infantry Regiment "Nembo" and remained one of the Folgore division's infantry units until the 1975 army reform, when it was reduced to the 183rd Mechanized Infantry Battalion Nembo and assigned to the Mechanized Brigade "Gorizia".
+On 1 July 1953, the personnel and equipment of the 184th Artillery Regiment "Nembo" were used to reform the 5th Mountain Artillery Regiment.